-2) Make your counter offer one that is fair, well-reasoned, and thoughtfully presented.
-CBS Money recommends providing a salary range as part of your counter offer – indicating that companies will often avoid offering the lowest range in an effort to avoid seeming impolite.
+- Make your counteroffer one that is fair, well-reasoned, and thoughtfully presented.
+CBS Money recommends providing a salary range as part of your counteroffer – indicating that companies will often avoid offering the lowest range in an effort to avoid seeming impolite.

 Though if you do provide a range, make sure the bottom number is one you can live (and work) with.
 Providing a salary range also gives the employer the impression that you’re flexible – a trait they often prefer in employees.

 - The third tip, and perhaps the most important when it comes to your long-term career goals, is this: be willing to walk away if the offer isn’t right for you.

 It’s hard to do, especially in a competitive job market.
 If you’re not desperate to put food on the table or a roof over your head, though, it may be better, in the long run, to wait for the right offer, rather than simply taking the opportunity that’s available right now.

 - Finally, keep in mind that some companies may have a limit on salaries they can offer, but that doesn’t mean they can’t offer compensation in other ways.
 If you get pushback on a higher salary, try negotiating for other benefits that could sweeten the offer for you: